 Foothill has transfer agreements with 19 institutions, including University of California campuses at Davis, Irvine, Merced, Riverside, San Diego, Santa Barbara and Santa Cruz.
-Several California State University campuses also participate in Foothill's transfer guarantee program as do several private institutions, including Santa Clara University, the University of San Francisco, University of the Pacific and the Cornell University School of Environmental Engineering.
+Several California State University campuses also participate in Foothill's transfer guarantee program as do some private institutions, including Santa Clara University, the University of San Francisco, University of the Pacific and the Cornell University School of Environmental Engineering.

-Overall, a growing percentage of students appear to be interested in earning an associate's degree or transferring to a four-year institution, he said.
+Overall, a growing percentage of students appear to be interested in earning an associate's degree or transferring to a four-year institution, Hueg said.
 Those reporting such an interest went from 47 percent last fall to 56 percent this year.

 Hueg said about half of Foothill's fall enrollees have a high school diploma as their highest education but did not necessarily enroll directly from high school.